jejmule/pyKoalaRemote/README.md

 	 - Comments :
 		 - Config number is defined in the console
  - GetPhaseProfileAxis
-	 - Description : return calibrated axis in um
+	 - Description : return calibrated axis in [um] of a profile cut
 	 - Arguments : void(nothing)
 	 - Return : 1D Numpy array of np.double of profile length